 How to Prepare for Stay in an Alcohol Abuse Clinic

-So, you’ve made the decision to seek treatment for your alcohol addiction – what should you do before you go?
+So, you’ve decided to seek treatment for your alcohol addiction – what should you do before you go?
 While you shouldn’t let preparations serve as an excuse to put off going to rehab, there are a few things you can do to make things easier.

 Handle Work & Family Obligations